tomcoolnl2/sudoku/readme.md

 -   [x] Disable numbers-button when 9 selections of that nmber are present within the grid
 -   [x] Select the first empty cell as default
 -   [x] When selecting a number on the grid, select all cells with that number
--   [ ] When guessed the wrong input, show it anyway, but in error-red.
+-   [x] When guessed the wrong input, show it anyway, but in error-red.
     -   [x] It should be overwritable with either the solution or another next mistake (but not the same)
     -   [x] A cell can contain only one error value
     -   [x] Once a cell contains the solution, it can not be overwritten
-    -   [ ] A mistake will be removed from the state when overwritten (by either the solution or another mistake) or when the eraser is used
+    -   [x] A mistake will be removed from the state when overwritten (by either the solution or another mistake)
--   [ ] Create a erase/clear functionality for a cell
-    -   [ ] It will only be active if any mistakes are made
-    -   [ ] A mistake will be removed from the state when when the eraser is used
--   [ ] Create a erase all mistakes button
+-   [x] Create a 'erase all mistakes' button
-    -   [ ] All mistake will be removed from the state when when the eraser is used
+    -   [x] All mistake will be removed from the state when when the eraser is used
+    -   [x] It will only be active if a mistake is made
--   [ ] Investigate if High Order Reducers (HOR) are what we need for the FILL_CELL action
+-   [x] Investigate if High Order Reducers (HOR) are what we can use for the FILL_CELL action
 -   [ ] Introduce React router to easily add screens for e.g. Game Over, Settings and initial.
--   [ ] When selecting a number on the grid, highlight all cells within the current region - does this affect performance?
-Use CSS?
+    -   [ ] Alternative?
 -   [ ] Add undo button - to use once every 3 turns?
 Start with a simple scenario - redux-undoable
--   [ ] Make undo a game setting
+-   [ ] Make 'undo' a game setting
 -   [ ] Add game settings to redux flow
 -   [ ] Make highlighting duplicates a setting
 -   [ ] Add difficulty levels Easy, Medium, Hard
     -   Does the current algorithm support that?
-    -   Or are we going to introduce hard numbers of clues for that?
+    -   Or are we going to introduce hard numbers/clues for that?
--   [ ] When all Cells for a number are revealed, remove/disable the button/option from the butons
 -   [ ] Introduce a gameover state, e.g when a user guess 3 times wrong.
 -   [ ] Create a button to show and add hints for empty cells
 -   [ ] Add timer to track duration